aws-samples/multi-region-data-residency/README.md

 ![Multi Region Data Residency Architecture](assets/imgs/multi-region-data-residency-architecture.png)

+### Front-end React Application

-In addition to the multi-region API backend illustrated above, the solution also come with a front-end React application.
-The frontend is deployed to a single (primary) region with CloudFront for caching and global edge locations to reduce end-user latency.
-By default, the application will connect the global API backend (e.g. `app.mystartup.com`) which will automatically route to the user's closest region.
-However, the React application has a 'country' switcher which will connect to the corresponding backend via `<region>.mystartup.com`.
+In addition to the multi-region API, the solution also comes with a front-end React application:

+* **Single-region with global edge:** It is deployed to a single (primary) region with CloudFront for caching and global edge locations to reduce end-user latency.
+* **User Interface (powered by Amplify UI)**: The login and sign up experience is built using the [Authenticator](https://ui.docs.amplify.aws/react/connected-components/authenticator) Amplify UI React component.
+This accelerates the addition of complete authentication flows to your application with minimal boilerplate.
+* **Global API:** By default, it will connect the global API (e.g. `app.mystartup.com`) which will automatically route to the user's closest region using Amazon Route 53 [Latency-based routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-latency.html).
+* **Switching Countries:** The application allows you to switch countries and connect to the corresponding backend via `<region>.mystartup.com`.
+This is done by fetching the region configuration from the `/config/` API endpoint and `Amplify.configure()`.
 ### Prerequisites

 - An [AWS account](https://portal.aws.amazon.com/billing/signup#/start)